Eunini/FantasyDevs/README.md

-# Fantasy Devs - Frontend
+# Fantasy Devs - Frontend Template

 Welcome to the **Fantasy Devs** website!
 This is a front-end application built using **Next.js** that allows users to build and manage their dream developer teams.
 Users can log in, sign up, and select developers based on their skills and roles.